animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 #

-Therefore, it's possible to have to sell a car because you are required to insure that car, in order to pay for the car insurance that you no longer need, because you are required to pay them that money, and then losing that money in order to pay for the car insurance that just cost you your car. &nbsp; $\square$
+Therefore, it's possible to have to sell a car because you are required to insure that car, in order to pay for the car insurance that you no longer need, because you were required to pay them that money, and then losing that money in order to pay for the car insurance that just cost you your car. &nbsp; $\square$

 ## These were the notes I chronicled this year about these events on GitHub, in real-time as I dealt with the insurance companies: